 - Improved availability and reliability

-Technique-Based Commissioning Testing
+Technique-Based Data Center Commissioning Testing

 As the practice of commissioning mission-critical facilities has become more robust, a wide variety of approaches to commissioning the electric power system and power distribution, as well as HVAC within such a facility have emerged.
-Yet, there remains a vital need to engage in technique-based versus quantity-based commissioning and testing.
+Yet, there remains a vital need to engage in technique-based versus quantity-based testing and commissioning.
 A technique-based approach means that more precise simulation of the electrical performance and thermal performance of the equipment in the facility leads to an opportunity to optimize the facilities’ design for performance.

 Through the work of ComRent and Engendren, providers of load banks and data center expansion solutions, respectively, a methodology for commissioning has been studied and suggested for mission-critical facilities.
 This new methodology supports a testing approach that permits optimizing versus oversizing facility designs and operations.